tochman/cooper_challenge_react/CYPRESS.md

     })
 ```

 So can you guess what happens next?
-That's right we have to stub another API call again!
+That's right! we have to stub another API call again!
 For the response we should create another fixture file.

 `cypress/fixtures/save_entry.json`